 CMOs can use econometrics when they need to make hypotheses about their marketing activities and test them by using experiments.
 Where the decision calculus comes down to individual digital marketing channels introducing their own intuition into the equation, marketing analytics as a whole allows the marketing department to identify best estimates for how to measure the effects of marketing activities.

 Intuitively, the metrics and data analysis should provide the best relationship between marketing inputs and consumer response.

 Set-up your objective function clearly.
 What are the business metrics the business wants to set as its goal for optimization?
 This may be one of any formulas for assessing business success, including market share, conversion rates, brand equity, customer lifetime value (CLV), retention rates, future growth potential, and business valuation.

 The second step is to connect the marketing data with other data sources within the firm.
 Bring the online insights of consumer interactions onto your customer database.

-The value of connecting marketing data with sales and finance can help the business managers in many complicated tasks.
+The value of connecting marketing data with sales and finance can help business managers in many complicated tasks.
 For example, if a company is examining gross profits, what are the attributes of the business that contribute to those profits?
 Another example, net profit is gross profit minus marketing costs.
 If both gross profit and marketing costs are known, net profit can be computed easily.

 For decades, the relationship between marketing costs and unit sales is complex and driven by numerous unknowns.
 You cannot directly sum the investments in marketing (for example, organic, advertising) to obtain sales.
-Connecting data can bring more accurate analysis rather than a guess based on historical data, wherein several factors in addition to price also affect sales.
+Connecting data can bring more accurate analysis rather than a guess based on historical data, wherein several factors in addition to the price also affect sales.

-3. Setup the rules and analytics techniques
+3. Set up the rules and analytics techniques

 To avoid drowning into the huge ocean of your data, it is better to use a balanced assortment of effective analytic techniques which combines the following: